Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/accounts.md

 GNPS2 is in closed beta to make sure everything is working properly and is slowly ramping up for community use.

+Generally a new batch of tokens will be batched up and sent out once a week.

 Thank you for your patience!